jonreid/OCHandMock/README.md

         [arg setActual:theArg];
     }

+    @end

 It increments the invocation counter, and records the actual argument.
 Both are expectations, and by default are immediately validated.

-Finally, here's the `-verify` method:
+Now let's set up a test case that uses this mock object in its fixture.
+The simplest way is to use the test class `HMTestCase` which inherits from OCUnit's `SenTestCase`.

+    @interface SimpleTest : HMTestCase
+    @end

+    @implementation SimpleTest

-    - (void)verify
+    - (void)testFoo
     {
-        [HMVerifier verify:self];
+        MockFoo *mock = [MockFoo mockWithTestCase:self];
+        [[mock counter] setExpected:1];
+        [[mock arg] setExpected:is(@"bar")];

+        // ...Do something here that should invoke [mock foo:@"bar"]

+        [self verify];
     }

     @end

-This asks OCHandMock to verify all instance variables that are verifiable -- in our case, the two expectations.

-Now let's set up a test case that uses this mock object in its fixture.
-The test case class is `HMTestCase` which inherits from OCUnit's `SenTestCase`.
+The OCHamcrest matcher `is(@"bar")` is an easy way to test for equality.
+You can specify any matcher expression.
+Using less restrictive matchers will make your tests less fragile.

+Besides `-setExpected:`, you can also call `-setExpectNothing` to verify that something _isn't_ invoked.
+And where no expectations are set, nothing is demanded.

+HMTestCase's `-verify` method verifies all expectations for that test.

+It is common to place mock objects in the test fixture so that they are available to all test cases.
+This is straightforward with OCHandMock-based mocks.
+Just remember to have your `-setUp` and `-tearDown` methods invoke the
+superclass:

     @interface TestInFixture : HMTestCase
     {